B33ndon/Simple-Greenfoot-Java-Game/README.md

 You may have to recompile the code & reset if you pause, as Greenfoot is not that great.

-#PROJECT TITLE: Simple Java Greenfoot Game
+\n PROJECT TITLE: Simple Java Greenfoot Game
 #PURPOSE OF PROJECT: Hone my Java and Game Dev Skills
 #VERSION or DATE: V1.0 / 17/03/2021
 #HOW TO START THIS PROJECT: Refer to thesis.